If you’re passionate about something and you want to share it with the world, then you might want to consider creating your very own evergreen course.

 - Check if there are existing courses on the topic you want to cover.
 If there are, and it’s selling, then that’s a good sign.
 It simply means there’s a demand for that topic, and you can create a better course.

 - Do keyword research to find out how many people are searching for your topic.
 If you’ve got a decent number of monthly searches, and there aren’t enough resources on the subject, then you might be on to something!

-- Seek out forums in the niche you want to cover and see what kind of problems people are having with.
+- Seek out forums in the niche you want to cover and see what kind of problems people are having with it.
 Forums are literally a gold mine so be sure to go through all the threads containing your topic.
 Create a list of target problems and then create a course around them.

 Lastly, I mentioned ‘evergreen’ because you want to create a passive income stream, right?
 If you choose a non-evergreen niche like technology, then your course will become obsolete as soon as that technology becomes outdated.

 But with evergreen niches, you need not worry about all that.
-Your course could still sell decades after you launched it!
+Your course could still sell for decades after you launched it!

 2. Test and check if your topic is indeed profitable

 This step is very important if you want to avoid wasting your time and money on building a course no one will buy.
 You can ask the opinion of your family and friends, but they’d probably be biased and tell you what you want to hear – that your course is great and it will sell like hotcakes.